frenetic-be/entree/README.md

     - Replaced common file functionality by simple symlinks (treated as regular files)
     - Added support for HTML5

+- version 2.3:

+    - Full path and file patterns are now supported for files_to_ignore per project type

 ## Authors

 * **Julien Spronck** - *Initial work* - [frenetic.be](http://frenetic.be)